Assistant Professor of Supply Chain Management

 Dr. Mani is an Assistant Professor in the Department of Supply Chain and Information Systems, Smeal College of Business.
 She received her Ph.D. degree in Operations Management from the Kenan-Flagler Business School, University of North Carolina.
 She also holds a MBA in Supply Chain Management from IIT Mumbai, India, and a B.E. in Mechanical Engineering from MS University, India.

 Dr. Mani’s work experience includes working with Oracle India Pvt.
 Ltd., Birla Management Corporation Ltd., and Marico Industries.
-She is also involved in consulting projects with major companies like AGCO and Office Depot, as well as with governmental organizations like UNICEF.
+She is also involved in consulting projects with major companies like AGCO and Office Depot, as well as with governmental organizations like UNICEF and GIDEP.

-Dr. Mani teaches undergraduate and masters course in the SC&IS department on Demand Fulfillment and Transportation and Distribution.
+Dr. Mani teaches undergraduate, masters and MBA level courses in the SC&IS department on Demand Fulfillment and Transportation and Distribution.

-Dr. Mani’s research interests include retail operations, empirical research in supply chain, humanitarian logistics, and operations-finance interface.
-Dr. Mani’s publications have appeared in peer-reviewed journals and she has frequently presented papers at leading national and international conferences on retail operations and supply chain management.
+Dr. Mani’s research interests include retail operations, pharmaceutical operations, empirical research in supply chain, humanitarian logistics, and operations-finance interface.
+Dr. Mani’s publications have appeared in peer-reviewed journals and she has frequently presented papers at leading national and international conferences on empirical research in retail operations and supply chain management.

 Dr. Mani’s current research focusses on understanding the dynamic of qualitative and quantitative determinants of operational excellence that drive financial performance.
-She uses publicly available financial data and proprietary store data to develop empirically informed analytical models to support operational decisions.
+She uses publicly available financial data and proprietary transaction data to develop empirically informed analytical models to support operational decisions.
 In her research on retail operations, she looks at the improving store performance by leveraging detailed store-transaction data in assortment planning and staffing decisions.
+Under pharmaceutical operations, her research focusses on understanding the different operational and strategic factors that determine the distribution channel structure in the pharmaceutical industry.
 She also establishes the strategic value of these operational decisions at the industry level.

-Retail Operations, Empirical Research in Supply Chain, Humanitarian Operations
+Retail Operations, Pharmaceutical Operations, Empirical Research in Supply Chain,

 Vidya Mani, Saravanan Kesavan and Jayashankar.M.
-Swaminathan, "Estimating the impact of understaffing on sales and profitability in retail stores", POMS, 07/13/2012, Articles in Advance, 1.
+Swaminathan, "Estimating the impact of understaffing on sales and profitability in retail stores", POMS, 24, pp. 201-218.